Overview

 1

-To combine interdisciplinary and cutting-edge approaches to address fundamental questions about how C. albicans cells control the transport and sense the presence of carboxylic
+To combine interdisciplinary and cutting-edge approaches to address fundamental questions about how yeast cells control the transport and sense the presence of carboxylic

 acids